jpmckinney/pupa-ruby/README.md

 #### RAM file systems

-A simple solution is to create a file system in RAM, like `tmpfs` on Linux for example, and to use it as your `cache_dir` and `output_dir`.
+A simple solution is to create a file system in RAM, like `tmpfs` on Linux for example, and to use it as your `output_dir` and  `cache_dir`.
 On OS X, you must create a RAM disk.
 To create a 128MB RAM disk, for example, run:

     ramdisk=$(hdiutil attach -nomount ram://$((128 * 2048)) | tr -d ' \t')
     diskutil erasevolume HFS+ 'ramdisk' $ramdisk